RESEARCH LEADER: Professor Hendrik Schäfer

 Microbial metabolism of the organic sulfur compound dimethylsulfoniopropionate (DMSP), of which large amounts are produced in the oceans and coastal marine environments, generates volatile sulfur compounds such as dimethylsulfide (DMS – often referred to as ‘the smell of the sea’) and methanethiol (MT).
 DMS emitted into the atmosphere reacts with other compounds to yield aerosols that contribute to the haze of the atmosphere and promote cloud formation, thus affecting the amount of solar radiation that is reflected, contributing to cooling.

 Taxonomically and functionally diverse microorganisms contribute to the production and degradation of such organic sulfur compounds which has a major impact on the environmental fate and distribution of organic sulfur in the biosphere (Schäfer et al., 2010).
-For instance, oxidation of DMS to dimethylsulfoxide (DMSO) by the enzyme trimethylamine monooxygenase, is a co-metabolic process that is widespread in abundant marine bacteria of the Roseobacter group and SAR11 clade (Lidbury et al., 2016).
+For instance, oxidation of DMS to dimethylsulfoxide (DMSO) by the enzyme trimethylamine monooxygenase, is a co-metabolic process that is widespread in abundant marine bacteria of the Roseobacter group and SAR11 clade (Lidbury et al., 2016Link opens in a new window).

 Another key step in DMS and DMSP cycling by bacteria is the degradation of methanethiol, a foul-smelling gas, which is catalysed by the enzyme methanethiol oxidase in aerobic bacteria.
-We showed that MT oxidase (MTO) is a member of a poorly characterised enzyme family (selenium binding protein family) and that the gene encoding MTO is found in a wide range of environments and organisms in the biosphere (Eyice et al., 2018).
+We showed that MT oxidase (MTO) is a member of a poorly characterised enzyme family (selenium binding protein family) and that the gene encoding MTO is found in a wide range of environments and organisms in the biosphere (Eyice et al., 2018Link opens in a new window).

 Due to the role of DMS in potential climate feedbacks and the prominent role of marine environments as a source of DMS, there is major interest in understanding how climate change may affect the relative fluxes of DMS into the atmosphere, particularly in the polar regions.
-We are contributing to the work of the international ice drift experiment MOSAiC, the largest scientific Arctic expedition to date.
+We are contributing to the work of the international ice drift experiment MOSAiCLink opens in a new window, the largest scientific Arctic expedition to date.
 As part of MOSAiC, we are collaborating with colleagues from UEA in Norwich, the Netherlands, and the USA to investigate the role of sulfur cycling microorganisms in sea ice and seawater and how they affect DMS emissions in the Arctic, a region that is disproportionately affected by climate change.

 Microbial degradation of air pollutants